• Public Gallery • Help

 The word swastika is derived from the Sanskrit word svastik (in Devanagari, स्वस्तिक), meaning any lucky or auspicious object and has been used for centuries as a sacred symbol.
 It fell into ill repute through its use by the Nazis.

-The sterling and enamel bracelet has Birmingham marks and a maker mark JF (cannot find any references to this).
+The sterling and enamel bracelet has the following marks: Anchor (Birmingham), Lion (925 silver) and date letter l (1910)and a maker mark J.F for James Fenton.
 No marks on the hammered brooch.

 Moonstone Festoon Necklace